NTT123/pax/README.md

 ## Module transformations<a id="transformations"></a>

-A module transformation is a pure function that inputs PAX's modules and outputs PAX's modules.
+A module transformation is a pure function that transforms PAX modules into new PAX modules.
 A PAX program can be seen as a series of module transformations.

 PAX provides several module transformations: